Iceberg: Drift

 where m is the iceberg mass, v the drift velocity, and the variables f, k, and F correspond to the Coriolis force, the vertical unit vector, and a given force.
 The subscripts a, w, r, s, and p correspond to the air drag, water drag, wave radiation force, sea ice drag, and the horizontal pressure gradient force.

 Icebergs deteriorate through melting and fracturing, which changes the mass m, as well as the surface area, volume, and stability of the iceberg.
-Iceberg deterioration and drift, therefore, are interconnected iceberg thermodynamics, and fracturing must be considered when modelling iceberg drift.
+Iceberg deterioration and drift, therefore, are interconnected.
+Fracturing must be considered when modelling iceberg drift.

 Winds and currents may move icebergs close to coastlines, where they can become frozen into pack ice (one form of sea ice), or drift into shallow waters, where they can come into contact with the seabed, a phenomenon called seabed gouging.

+Mass loss

+Icebergs lose mass due to melting, and calving.
+Melting can be due to solar radiation, or heat and salt transport from the ocean.
+Iceberg calving is generally enhanced by waves impacting the iceberg.